 The only real estate taxes that are paid to the Township are the Township taxes at a millage rate of 1.034.
 There will be no change in the Township tax rate for 2022.
-The 2022 budget includes anticipated revenue in the amount of \$1,055,100 for both current and delinquent taxes.
+The 2022 budget includes anticipated revenue in the amount of \$1,020,100 for both current and delinquent taxes.
 This amount was determined based on current taxes and an estimate for new homes based on permits expected to be issued for upcoming developments.

-Rates are for 2022.
-The County did not increase its real estate taxes for 2022.
+\Rates are for 2022.
+The County may increase its tax rates at the December, 2021 meeting.